lithed-dev/guns.lol-view-bot/README.md

 The tool is available exclusively in our Discord community.
 Join now to:

-- ✅ Download the latest version
+- ✅ Download the latest version in python
 - ✅ Get instant support
 - ✅ Receive updates and improvements
-- ✅ Connect with other users
+- ✅ Talk with other users

+**NEED A FREE VERSION?
+STAR THIS REPO :D**

 ## 🚀 How It Works